Concordium/concordium-dapp-libraries/packages/react-components/README.md

 ### [`WithWalletConnector`](./src/WithWalletConnector.ts)

-Component that bridges [`@concordium/wallet-connectors`](../wallet-connectors) into a React context by managing connection state and network information as component state.
+Component that bridges [`@concordium/wallet-connectors`](../wallet-connectors) into a React context by managing connection state and network information.
 This component significantly reduces the complexity of integrating with wallets, even if one only need to support a single protocol and network.